javanhut/Vem/docs/pane-splitting.md

 ## Limitations

 - Each pane must show a different buffer (no duplicate files)
-- All splits are 50/50 (no custom ratios yet)
+- Splits default to 50/50 (resize mode allows custom ratios)
 - Maximum practical panes: ~4-6 (more becomes hard to navigate)
 - Pane layout is not persistent (resets on restart)